darrenpunk/Complete-Transfers-Uploader/replit.md

 ## Overview
 This is a full-stack web application for uploading logo files and creating layouts on garment templates.
 Its purpose is to provide a streamlined workflow for users to upload logos, accurately position them on various canvas templates, and generate production-ready outputs that preserve vector graphics.
 The application aims to offer a professional and intuitive design experience, bridging the gap between digital design and physical production, with potential for broad market adoption in the custom apparel industry.

-**Current Status**: Production-ready application with final canvas bugs resolved - undo/redo functionality, RGB warning optimization, and dynamic position warnings all working properly.
+**Current Status**: Production-ready application with all canvas bugs resolved - undo/redo functionality working, RGB warnings show only once per logo file (including duplicates/impositions), and dynamic position warnings update in real-time.

 ## User Preferences
 Preferred communication style: Simple, everyday language.